How We Use Your Information

 You have a right under the Data Protection Act 1998 to access/view what information the surgery holds about you, and to have it amended or removed should it be inaccurate.
 This is known as ‘the right of subject access’.
 If we do hold information about you we will:

-• Tell you who it could be disclosed to, and
+- Tell you who it could be disclosed to.

 Summary Care Records (SCR)

 The Summary Care Record is a national scheme to share information about the medicines you are prescribed and any allergies or other adverse reactions you have experienced.
-Health Professionals at other organisations will only be able to access this information with your permission.
-You can opt-out of the scheme; please ask at the surgery if you need more information or follow this link.
+Health professionals at other organisations will only be able to access this information with your permission.

 Summary Care Record with Additional Information